enriquepablo/syntreenet/README.rst

 The terminology I will use here is probably not the most common, but I hope it is not uncommon enough to be original.
-I will speak of rules where others speak of productions; rules that can have any number of conditions and consecuences (consecuences rather than actions, to stress the fact that the only actions are assertions), and which can contain universally quantified logical variables, scoped to the rules in which they appear.
+I will speak of rules where others speak of productions; rules that can have any number of conditions and consecuences (consecuences rather than actions, to stress the fact that the only actions implemented are assertions), and which can contain universally quantified logical variables, scoped to the rules in which they appear.

 Facts and Syntagms
 ------------------